jendrikseipp/vulture-analysis/Sharppy/sharppy_analysis.md

 utils/frozenutils.py:15: unused function 'freezeSupport' (60% confidence)
 ```

-#### True Positives
+#### Probably dead code

-After inspecting the source code detected by Vulture as dead, we confirmed that
+After inspecting the source code that Vulture reports as unused, we believe that
-the following parts indeed aren't being used anywhere and can therefore be
+the following parts indeed aren't used anywhere and could therefore be deleted:
-deleted safely:

 ```
 datasources/available.py:112: unused variable 'nam' (60% confidence)